Pedifax/UML-Editor/README.md

 # UML-Editor
 A simple UML Editor created with Java & Java Swing.
 It was a project of the course Object Oriented Analysis and Design (2021 Spring) from NCU CSIE.
+It was the **best** course I've ever taken.

 ### Important: Current OOAD students, don't cheat!
 Or you are avoiding yourself from learning something really important.
 ###